Technius/technius.github.io/docs/blog/review/optimizing-ffxiv-trust-exp-with-ilp.md

 I couldn't find any known strategies for _Dawntrail_ likely due to its release being too recent, but there are known strategies for the _Endwalker_ dungeons.

-* The best known existing strategy for the _Endwalker_ dungeons [that I was able to find online][ew-strat] uses a total of 55 runs.
+The best known existing strategy for the _Endwalker_ dungeons [that I was able to find online][ew-strat] uses a total of 38 runs.
-  The calculator in this article finds a strategy involving 25 runs, which is less than half the amount!
+The calculator described in this article finds a strategy involving 25 runs, which is quite a bit better.
-* When calculating a solution for the _Dawntrail_ dungeons, excluding Krile from the list will lead to an optimal strategy of 54 runs.
+The main difference is that the 38-run strategy assumes the player only chooses a tank role or a DPS role, while the 25-run strategy assumes the player can play any role.
-  That's pretty close to the best known strategy for _Endwalker_.
+Excluding the healer role excludes a larger number of better strategies, though I understand why someone might not be interested in playing as a healer in Trust dungeons...

 ## Was this worth it?